Skip to main content

 This course offers multiple opportunities to develop your practical research skills via fieldwork modules and a professional placement.

-Direct experience of different habitats and fieldwork techniques is an important part of an ecologist’s training, and several of our core modules include a fieldwork element, which involves practising field skills in locations around South Wales.
+Direct experience of different habitats and fieldwork techniques is an important part of an ecologist’s training, and are at the heart of two core modules.
 Depending on the topic selected, your research project may also offer the opportunity for extensive fieldwork.

 In total, you can choose to spend approximately one month in the field as part of your taught modules (not including the research project, which can also be field-based), enabling you to develop practical ecology and conservation skills that can be taken all over the world.